micmejia/bible-dump/AMPC/Matthew/Matt 26.md

 Then He returned to the disciples and said to them, Are you still sleeping and taking your rest?
-Behold, the hour is at hand, and the Son of Man is betrayed into the hands of [^m]especially wicked sinners [[^n]whose way or nature it is to act in opposition to God].
+Behold, the hour is at hand, and the Son of Man is betrayed into the hands of especially wicked sinners [whose way or nature it is to act in opposition to God].